justingtzk/SoftwareQuality_Exercise4/README.md

 The project dependencies are managed through Maven and are specified in `pom.xml`.
 Key dependencies include:

 - **JUnit 5**: For unit testing (`junit-jupiter-engine`, `junit-vintage-engine`).

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make changes and add them (`git add .`).
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.
+7. Sit back and relax while your PR is reviewed.

+## Citation Hint

+When referencing this project in academic or professional contexts, please use the following citation:

+> Getzke, Justin.
+"Software Quality - Exercise 4: A Java project for learning software quality principles."
+2024.
+GitHub repository, https://github.com/justingtzk/SoftwareQuality_Exercise4.

 ## License